Rubicen/JobApplicationTracker.API/JobApplicationTracker/README.md

 ### 4. Testing the API
 Swagger UI is available after running the API to test.
 There is also a unit test project included in the solution for testing the API endpoints.
+The data will need to be accurate for SwaggerUI to work correctly.
+This will mean Status of a matching enum value, and ID's matching data in the database.